-The accompanying unaudited consolidated financial statements of Landec have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") for interim financial information and with the instructions for Form 10-Q and Article 10 of Regulation S-X. In the opinion of management, all adjustments (consisting of normal recurring accruals) have been made which are necessary to present fairly the financial position at November 27, 2016 and the results of operations and cash flows for all periods presented.
-Although Landec believes that the disclosures in these financial statements are adequate to make the information presented not misleading, certain information normally included in financial statements and related footnotes prepared in accordance with U.S. generally accepted accounting principles ("GAAP") have been condensed or omitted in accordance with the rules and regulations of the Securities and Exchange Commission.
+The accompanying unaudited consolidated financial statements of Landec have been prepared in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and with the instructions for Form 10-Q and Article 10 of Regulation S-X. In the opinion of management, all adjustments (consisting of normal recurring accruals) have been made which are necessary to present fairly the financial position of the Company at February 26, 2017 and the results of operations and cash flows for all periods presented.
+Although Landec believes that the disclosures in these financial statements are adequate to make the information presented not misleading, certain information normally included in financial statements and related footnotes prepared in accordance with GAAP have been condensed or omitted in accordance with the rules and regulations of the Securities and Exchange Commission.
 The accompanying financial data should be reviewed in conjunction with the audited financial statements and accompanying notes included in Landec's Annual Report on Form 10-K for the fiscal year ended May 29, 2016.
+Certain prior period data has been reclassified in the consolidated financial statements and accompanying footnotes to conform to current period presentation.

-The results of operations for the six months ended November 27, 2016 are not necessarily indicative of the results that may be expected for an entire fiscal year because there is some seasonality in Apio's food business, particularly, Apio's export business, and the order patterns of Lifecore's customers which may lead to significant fluctuations in Landec's quarterly results of operations.
+The results of operations for the nine months ended February 26, 2017 are not necessarily indicative of the results that may be expected for an entire fiscal year because there is some seasonality in Apio's food business, particularly, Apio's export business, and the order patterns of Lifecore's customers which may lead to significant fluctuations in Landec's quarterly results of operations.